NikKowPHP/social-brain/chapters/chapter-10.md

     *   "This is clearly a critical point.
 Would it be more productive to talk through this now, or should we take a five-minute break to reset?"

 This protocol—Regulate, Validate, Restore—is your fire extinguisher for a conversation that has caught fire.

+[QR CODE: Watch a 60-second video of the Hijack Emergency Protocol in action.]
 ---

 #### **The Practice: Run a SCARF Diagnosis**

 Your job as a conductor is to re-orchestrate the conversation to minimize the threats and maximize the rewards across the five SCARF domains.

-**Your Profile in a Difficult Conversation**
-Your native wiring changes the nature of the conflict.
+> ### **Profile Alert: Difficult Conversations**
+>
-*   An **Architect**'s conflict is often about *being right*.
+> *   **Architect Alert:** Your conflict is often about *being right*.
 Your biggest risk is using logic as a weapon, which is a massive Status threat.
 Your work is to shift from winning the argument to solving the problem together.
-*   A **Connector**'s conflict is often about *avoiding hurt*.
-Your biggest risk is softening the message so much that it becomes unclear, which is a Certainty threat.
+> *   **Connector Power-Up:** Your conflict is often about *avoiding hurt*.
+Your biggest risk is softening the message so much that it becomes unclear, a Certainty threat.
 Your work is to be both compassionate *and* clear.
-*   A **Sentinel**'s conflict is often about *feeling safe*.
+> *   **Sentinel Shield-Training:** Your conflict is often about *feeling safe*.
 Your biggest risk is that your own threat response is so high that you broadcast danger, triggering a hijack in the other person.
 Your work is to use the Conductor's Breath to find calm before you even begin.

 Let's look at Maria's two options for starting the conversation with Mark.